 Overview

-Filters are used to select people.
-You add one or more terms to a list, and Gedcom Publisher applies the terms to each eligible person.
-If the person's data passes the criteria defined by the filter terms, the person is selected.
+Filters are used to select people, events, or names.
+You add one or more terms to a list, and Gedcom Publisher applies the terms to each eligible item.
+If the item's data passes the criteria defined by the filter terms, the item is selected.

 Filters are used in multiple places in Gedcom Publisher, including: